prof-rossetti/radio-data/README.md

 # Fake Responses

-Generates csv files of varying sizes, each filled with fake response data.
+Generates .csv files of varying sizes, each filled with fake response data.

 ## Prerequisities